iiSeymour/fundus-image-diagnosis/README.md

 fundus-image-diagnosis
 ======================

-Automated diagnosis of ophtalmic conditions based on retinal image processing and machine learning techniques
+Automated diagnosis of ophthalmic conditions based on retinal image processing and machine learning techniques